DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Hourly or daily rate multiplied by actual time spent.
 Common for remediation support where scope is uncertain.

 Risk: Costs can escalate significantly if your environment is more complex than anticipated.
-Demand a cap or milestone-based checkpoints.
+Demand a cap or milestone checkpoints.

 Recommended for: Best for remediation guidance and 3PAO preparation where scope is inherently uncertain.